 2. Pull table legs away from table surface so the table unfolds.
 If they are pressed close to the surface the table will NOT unfold.

 3. The tables have a little yellow lever on the bottom part.
 To unfold the table, you need to push the lever with your foot to release it and tilt the table top only a little bit at the same time.
 The tops are heavy so transfer second hand to support the table as soon as you release the lever before you start lowering it.

 4. Take the nets out of the storage bin attached to under the table surface and mount them.

 The staff takes down the nets , folds the tables and puts them back in storage for us at the end of the open play.

 Paddles and Balls

 We don’t have paddles to give out or rent.
 You can buy a beginner paddle at the Sports Authority but I recommend contacting one of the table tennis equipment stores listed on our website.
 They can help you choose the right paddle for your style of play and skill level.

-In 2016 a new plastic (also known as poly) ball became the official ball to be used at the tournaments.
+In 2016 a new plastic (also known as poly) ball became the official ball to be used at the tournaments and they are almost exclusively made in white color.
 We play with such plastic balls of best quality i.e. 3 star.
-These balls have the best bounce.
-We like JOOLA, Nittaku or Butterfly white or orange balls.
+These balls have the most perfect round shape and therefore received 3 star quality rating.
+We like JOOLA, Nittaku or Butterfly balls.
 White balls are easier to see on our black tables but you may find the orange ones better.
 The new plastic ball are 40+ mm in diameter so if you have a ball look for 40+ label on it.
 The old celluloid balls had 40 mm and were marked 40.